Upottery, Smeatharpe and Rawridge continue to miss out on

 This is the August 2014 map from the CDS website showing that Upottery, Smeatharpe and Rawridge are all now "OUT OF PROGRAMME" (the grey area on the map)

-On September 18, the 1,100 name broadband petition for Faster Rural Broadband, run from this website together with a letter from Parish Councillors in Upottery, Yarcombe and Otterford parishes was handed to the Rt Hon Sajid Javid MP, Minister for Culture, Media and Sport and responsible for the UK Superfast Broadband project.
+On September 18, the earlier 1,100 name broadband petition for Faster Rural Broadband, run from this website, together with a letter from Parish Councillors in Upottery, Yarcombe and Otterford parishes was handed to the Rt Hon Sajid Javid MP, Minister for Culture, Media and Sport and responsible for the UK Superfast Broadband project.

 This was made possible by Rebecca Pow, the prospective Conservative candidate for Taunton Deane in next year's General Election.

 Parish Councillors from Upottery, Churchstanton, Yarcombe and Otterford parishes discuss the 1,100 name petition for better rural broadband with Rebecca Pow outside the Candlelight Inn in Bishopswood

 Left to right, Mike Canham (Otterford), Steve Horner (Yarcombe), Ian Firth (Churchstanton), Graham Long (Upottery), Rebecca Pow.

 Two new pages on broadband issues have been added October 5:

 For the latest news on fast broadband in rural Devon & Somerset, please see our Facebook page: